13.34.265 << 13.34.267 >> 13.34.268

 (c) Participating in a program or activity designed to promote employment or remove barriers to employment;

-(d) Engaged in employment for eighty hours or more per month; or
+(d) Engaged in employment for 80 hours or more per month; or

 (e) Not able to engage in any of the activities described in (a) through (d) of this subsection due to a documented medical condition.

-(2) If the court maintains the dependency proceeding of a youth pursuant to subsection (1) of this section, the youth is eligible to receive extended foster care services pursuant to RCW 74.13.031, subject to the youth's continuing eligibility and agreement to participate.
+(3) When the court maintains the dependency proceeding of a youth pursuant to subsection (1) of this section, the youth is eligible to receive extended foster care services pursuant to RCW 74.13.031, subject to the youth's continuing agreement to participate.

-(3) A dependent youth receiving extended foster care services is a party to the dependency proceeding.
-The youth's parent or guardian must be dismissed from the dependency proceeding when the youth reaches the age of eighteen.
+(4) A dependent youth receiving extended foster care services is a party to the dependency proceeding.
+The youth's parent or guardian must be dismissed from the dependency proceeding when the youth reaches the age of 18.

-(4) The court shall dismiss the dependency proceeding for any youth who is a dependent and who, at the age of eighteen years, does not meet any of the criteria described in subsection (1)(a) through (e) of this section or does not agree to participate in the program.
+(5) The court shall dismiss the dependency proceeding for any youth who is a dependent and who, at the age of 18 years, does not agree to participate in the program.

 (b) In cases where the statewide children's legal representation program provides funding and where consistent with its administration and oversight responsibilities, the statewide children's legal representation program should prioritize continuity of counsel for children who are already represented at county expense when the statewide children's legal representation program becomes effective in a county.
 The statewide children's legal representation program shall coordinate with relevant county stakeholders to determine how best to prioritize continuity of counsel.

-(7) The case plan for and delivery of services to a youth receiving extended foster care services is subject to the review requirements set forth in RCW 13.34.138 and 13.34.145, and should be applied in a developmentally appropriate manner, as they relate to youth age eighteen to twenty-one years.
+(8) The case plan for and delivery of services to a youth receiving extended foster care services is subject to the review requirements set forth in RCW 13.34.138 and 13.34.145, and should be applied in a developmentally appropriate manner, as they relate to youth age 18 to 21 years.
 Additionally, the court shall consider:

 (a) Whether the youth is safe in his or her placement;